jakeyjakeyy/webportfolio/README.md

 # Web Portfolio

-This is a personal web portfolio project that showcases my projects, skills, and information.
-It's built using a variety of technologies and features, including Vue.js, Docker, PostgreSQL, and caching.
+This is a personal web portfolio project that showcases my projects, resume, and other information.
+It's built using a variety of technologies and features, including Vue.js, Django, Docker, and PostgreSQL.

 Live site is available at [jakerichards.info](https://www.jakerichards.info)